nagado/study/diary/README.txt

  -a  - Download audios from internet.
  -b  - (new.py only!)
 Ask for pictures for post.
 Links must show to actaul attachment!
  -c  - (new.py only!)
 Ask for audios for post.
 Links must show to actaul attachment!
- -d  - (new.py only!)
-Ask for time of your post.
+ -d  - Ask for time of your post.
 If not added, it takes time from your system.
-(NOTE: ADD IT TO VK!)
- -e  - (new.py only!)
+Use in vk for posta not in this year -e  - (new.py only!)
 Video will downloaded from internet.
 You must understand, that videos can have big size.
  -f  - Arguments is a folders, where all .html-type files must be executed -h  - Help.
 Prints this file